-17 Countries Where Christians are Persecuted
+17 Countries Where Christians Are Persecuted

-I've edited this based on information from The Bible League, Operation World and other sources.
+I've edited this based on information from The Bible League, Operation World and other sources in 2009.
 It's intended to help us pray more intelligently for our brothers and sisters.
 Christians are persecuted in a number of other countries not mentioned here.
 All suffering believers around the world are in need of our prayers.
 See the World Watch List from Open Doors USA to see the top 50 persecuted countries for the current year.

 CAMBODIA: Persecution in Cambodia reached its most terrifying pitch in the 1970s, at the hand of Pol Pot's brutal Khmer Rouge.
 People of all faiths tempted fate and invited elimination.
 Cambodian Christians learned to make themselves invisible.